Fix Mobile Network State Disconnected – Android

 Upgrading SIM Card

 If you are a user of a 2G SIM card, it is time to upgrade to 3G.
 3G was introduced back in 2001, and it is fast becoming obsolete.
-3G is just like voice calling over an internet connection, so the speed and coverage are not as good as 4G offers.
+3G is just like voice calling over an internet connection, so the speed and coverage are not as good as what 4G offers.

 Conclusion

-A mobile device is connected to a Mobile Network and an Internet connection.
-The Network is a large area covering many miles in which all devices using the same network technology can communicate with one another.
+A mobile device is connected to a mobile network and an Internet connection.
+The network is a large area covering many miles in which all devices using the same network technology can communicate with one another.
 Troubleshooting a mobile is quite tricky.
 If you are facing issues with your handset, it is recommended that you contact your mobile service provider before trying any troubleshooting steps.
 The problem can occur due to multiple reasons, so it is important to check whether your handset can connect to the internet or not.
 You can do this by simply inserting another network SIM card into your device and seeing whether the issue still exists or not.

-If the issue exists when you insert a different SIM card, try connecting your handset to another Wi-Fi network, preferably at home where the Wi-Fi router works perfectly fine.
+If the issue exists when you insert a different SIM card, try connecting your handset to another Wi-Fi network, preferably at home, where the Wi-Fi router works perfectly fine.
 You have not faced issues earlier.
 Although we cannot solve your problem with your mobile operator, we have provided you with some simple troubleshooting steps.
 These steps will help you fix the problem without any difficulties.
 But if you think the problem is still there, you should contact your mobile operator to get a better solution.

 FAQs